User Manual – Durst

 3. If more Print Items are added to the Imposition than can be placed on the sheet using the selected Placement Strategy, the unplaced Print Items will appear below [8] the Imposition.

-4. In this case, a message [10] appears in the top right corner of the Impose Editor indicating that certain Print Items could not be placed.
+4. A message [10] appears in the top right corner of the Impose Editor, indicating that certain Print Items could not be placed.

 5. Click Save [9] to proceed and save the Imposition to a Production Job.